Xenonhubit/SQl_DataWarehouse_Project/README.md

 ├── CHANGELOG.md                        # Version history and notable changes
 └── requirements.txt                    # Dependencies (e.g., dbt, sqlfluff, great_expectations)
 ```
----

-## 🛡️ License

-This project is licensed under the [MIT License.
-You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

-Hi there!
-I'm **Stewart Ayim**.
-I’m an IT professional and passionate data manipulation
-i want to Thank Baraa Khatib Salkini, also known as Data With Baraa for walking me through my this project
+Hi, I'm Stewart Ayim, an aspiring Data Engineer with a passion for data workflows, pipeline architecture, and analytics engineering.
+I'm committed to continuous learning and building hands-on projects that sharpen my skills across the full data stack.

+## Acknowledgements🦾
+A huge thank you to Baraa Khatib Salkini for mentoring me through this project.
+His guidance was invaluable — I gained a tremendous amount of knowledge and hands-on experience that I'll carry forward in my career.

-Let's stay in touch!
-Feel free to connect with me on LinkedIn
+Connect with me on LinkedIn @ https://www.linkedin.com/in/stewartayim/
- my Linkedin _____